Billie Eilish Watching Harry Styles' Grammys 2021 Performance Is All of Us - E! Online

 It's safe to say that Billie Eilish was feeling Harry Styles' Grammys performance.

 On Sunday, March 14, the 27-year-old Brit took to the stage at the 2021 Grammys to perform his hit "Watermelon Sugar."
-And, in typical Harry fashion, the former One Direction member had several memorable moments.
+And, in typical Harry fashion, the former One Direction member curated several memorable moments.
 We're talking everything from a fabulous green boa to impressive dance moves.

 Yet, we weren't the only ones feeling Harry's opening number.
 Case in point: Billie was seen smiling and bopping along to the performance.